gate/gateapi-csharp/docs/SpotApi.md

             config.SetGateApiV4KeyPair("YOUR_API_KEY", "YOUR_API_SECRET");

             var apiInstance = new SpotApi(config);
-            var currency = "BTC";  // string | Retrieve data of the specified currency. (optional) var from = 1627706330;  // long? | Start timestamp of the query. (optional) var to = 1635329650;  // long? | Time range ending, default to current time. (optional) var page = 1;  // int? | Page number. (optional)  (default to 1) var limit = 100;  // int? | Maximum number of records to be returned in a single list. (optional)  (default to 100) var type = "lend";  // string | Only retrieve changes of the specified type.
-All types will be returned if not specified. (optional) var code = "code_example";  // string | Specify account change code query, if not specified, all change types are included, and the priority is higher than `type` (optional)
+            var currency = "BTC";  // string | Query by specified currency name (optional) var from = 1627706330;  // long? | Start timestamp for the query (optional) var to = 1635329650;  // long? | End timestamp for the query, defaults to current time if not specified (optional) var page = 1;  // int? | Page number (optional)  (default to 1) var limit = 100;  // int? | Maximum number of records returned in a single list (optional)  (default to 100) var type = "lend";  // string | Query by specified account change type.
+If not specified, all change types will be included. (optional) var code = "code_example";  // string | Specify account change code for query.
+If not specified, all change types are included.
+This parameter has higher priority than `type` (optional)

             try
             {
-                // Query account book.
+                // Query spot account transaction history
                 List<SpotAccountBook> result = apiInstance.ListSpotAccountBook(currency, from, to, page, limit, type, code);
                 Debug.WriteLine(result);
             }